squaredev-io/squaredev/DEVELOPERS.md

-Developing Squaredev
+Developing SquareDev

 ## Getting started

-Thank you for expressing your interest in Squaredev and your willingness to contribute!
+Thank you for expressing your interest in SquareDev and your willingness to contribute!

 This guide will be populated soon enough.